JonasFovea/go1controller/README.md

 + `testHigh.py`: Can be used to test the general connection by cycling between standing and laying down.
 + `joystic_control`: Provides a translation from `sensor_msgs:joy` to `high_cmd` messages to control the robot.
 + `robot_state.py`: Prints out interesting values from the `high_state` topic.
++ `highstate_to_tf2`: Converts the HighState messages to tf2 messages to display the robot and its feet in their respective positions
++ `highstate_to_imu`: Converts the HighState messages to imu messages to display the robots orientation and acceleration

 Additionally, this package contains a launch file to start both `unitree_legged_real real.launch` and `joystick_control`.